kobotoolbox/docs/source/public_collections_advanced_search.md

 # Public Collections Advanced Search

-**_Note that the user-friendliness of the advanced search will improve in the coming months._**
+**_Note that the user-friendliness of advanced searching will improve in the coming months._**

 ### The Default Search Behaviour